yashwanthredy/5143-OpSys-Muddireddy/Threads_Assignmnet.md

 ##6.Does uncommenting the lock operations clear up the problem in question 5?

-Uncommenting the lock operations has solved race condition problem, because when a thread access sharedNumber it will get lock untill threadA completes all its operations on that variable and release lock.Thus everytime when if(condition) expression evaluates it will come false and nothing is gonna print.
-At the end main thread finish its work after threads terminates.
+This has solved our problem by locking the variable when some thread is using it.So that no other process can manipulate data.In our case threadA assigns 1 and do nothing, threadB assigns 2 and do nothing.ThreadA and threadB terminates without printing any statements and finally main method terminates.